MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 		- **Craftabilily:**
 			- Power: (+2  illusion magic)
 			- Ability: Allows time magic
+			-
-		- The power list the power of the material in a especific magic type, the ability list sp -
+		- The power list the power of the material in a especific magic type, the ability list special properties of the material, no.
+		-